zachmccabe/zachmccabe.github.io/just-ask.md

 >
 >"Notice that culture appears as a sort of optical or perceptual illusion here: although always a presence, it can best be seen when thrown into relief by the quality of *difference*.
 For if two actors meet who share the same model or schema for dealing with, say, the power asymmetry evident between them, then culture is invisible, part of and buried in the deepest, and in this case, shared, context of their encounter."
 >
-> – Kevin Avruch, _Culture and Conflict Resolution_.
+> – Kevin Avruch, Culture and Conflict Resolution.
 (Washington DC: US Institute of Peace Press, 1998).
 58-59.

 <a href="#ref-2" alt="back">Back ↩</a>